fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/assignment-2/assignment-2.md

 * Provide the Visualizations: Include images (or embed links to notebooks).
 * Summarize Key Findings: Briefly explain insights from the visualization.

 2) One or more Jupyter notebooks (``.ipynb``) at the root directory of your git project, with each step of your exploratory process.
 Make sure it is *easily* reproducible and well documented, including both comments and plots.
+The notebooks should contain:

+* Data loading & transformations (task 1)
+* Exploratory visualizations & analytics (task 2)
+* If applicable, Vega-Lite visualizations (task 3)

+Notebooks should be well-documented with:

+* Clear markdown cells explaining each step.
+* Commented code to clarify implementation detail.s
+* Well-labeled plots.

 ---